k5lowe/Resume-Critic-AI/README.md

 ## Notes ##

 1. Login to Google AI Studio and create a free API key.
-Copy this key into the .env file and set "GEMINI_API_KEY" to your key. **Do not** store your key pulicly or share it.
+Copy this key into the .env file and where it says "GEMINI_API_KEY". **Do not** store your key pulicly or share it.
    - https://aistudio.google.com/apikey
-2. To launch the streamlit, run "streamlit run frontend.py" in your bash terminal
+2. To launch the streamlit app, run ```python streamlit run frontend.py``` in your bash terminal
 3. Ensure backend.py is in the same directory as frontend.py
 4. It is good practice to install the libraries in a virtual environment (.venv)